 Some of this information is hard to say it's 100% accurate without seeing the components with my own eyes, but I'm fairly certain the production unit uses the following components.

-1 Watt carbon film resistors mostly used throughout the circuit.
+1/2 Watt carbon film resistors are mostly used throughout the circuit.

 1/2 Watt carbon film resistors are used on the local negative feedback side of things.

-100k Ohm Dale RN65D Military precision resistors used on voltage drop sections on the preamp board.
+100k Ohm Dale RN65D Military precision resistors used on plate load on the preamp board.

-I'm pretty sure the brown local negative feedback .047uF resistors are JB 473k metallized polyester based on Two Rock using them for a while throughout their amps.
+I'm pretty sure the brown local negative feedback .047uF resistors are JB 473k metalized polyester based on Two Rock using them for a while throughout their amps.